Regional accents of English: Wales

+In many bilingual areas Welsh words are often used in English conversations.
+As such, the term "Wenglish" has been in use since the 1980s to refer to this mixing of both languages.

 Isle of Man

 Manx English has its own distinctive accent, influenced to some extent by the Lancashire dialect and to a lesser extent by some variant of Irish English.

 Ireland

-Ireland has several main groups of accents, including (1) the accents of Ulster, with a strong influence from Scotland as well as the underlying Gaelic linguistic stratum, which in that province approaches the Gaelic of Scotland, (2) those of Dublin and surrounding areas on the east coast where English has been spoken since the earliest period of colonisation from Britain, and (3) the various accents of west, midlands and south.
+Ireland has several main groups of accents, including (1) the accents of Ulster, with a strong influence from Scotland as well as the underlying Gaelic linguistic stratum, which in that province approaches the Gaelic of Scotland, (2) those of Dublin and surrounding areas on the east coast where English has been spoken since the earliest period of colonisation from Britain, and (3) the various accents of west, midlands, and south.

 Ulster

 The Ulster accent has two main sub accents, namely Mid Ulster English and Ulster Scots.
-The language is spoken throughout the nine counties of Ulster, and in some northern areas of bordering counties such as Louth and Leitrim.
+The language is spoken throughout the nine counties of Ulster and in some northern areas of bordering counties such as Louth and Leitrim.
 It bears many similarities to Scottish English through influence from the Ulster varieties of Scots.

 Some characteristics of the Ulster accent include: